hbase-rdd/hbase-rdd/README.md

 But what about step 1?
 For this, a few helper methods come to the rescue.

-- `tableExists(tableName: String, cFamily: String)`: checks if the table exists, and returns true or false accordingly.
-If the table `tableName` exists but the column family `cFamily` does not, an `IllegalArgumentException is thrown
+- `tableExists(tableName: String, family: String)`: checks if the table exists, and returns true or false accordingly.
+If the table `tableName` exists but the column family `family` does not, an `IllegalArgumentException` is thrown
+- `tableExists(tableName: String, families: Set[String])`: checks if the table exists, and returns true or false accordingly.
+If the table `tableName` exists but at least one of `families` does not, an `IllegalArgumentException` is thrown
 - `snapshot(tableName: String)`: creates a snapshot of table `tableName`, named `<tablename>_yyyyMMddHHmmss` (suffix is the date and time of the snapshot operation)
 - `snapshot(tableName: String, snapshotName: String)`: creates a snapshot of table `tableName`, named `snapshotName
-- `createTable(tableName: String, cFamily: String, splitKeys: Seq[String])`: creates a table `tableName` with column family `cFamily`and regions defined by a sorted sequence of split keys `splitKeys`
+- `createTable(tableName: String, family: String, splitKeys: Seq[String])`: creates a table `tableName` with column family `family` and regions defined by a sorted sequence of split keys `splitKeys`
+- `createTable(tableName: String, families: Set[String], splitKeys: Seq[String])`: creates a table `tableName` with column families `families` and regions defined by a sorted sequence of split keys `splitKeys`
+- `createTable(tableName: String, families: String*)`: creates a table `tableName` with column families `families`
 - `computeSplits(rdd: RDD[String], regionsCount: Int)`: given an `RDD`of keys and desired number of regions (`regionsCount`), returns a sorted sequence of split keys, to be used with `createTable()`

 You can have a look at `ImportTsvToHFiles.scala` in [hbase-rdd-examples project](https://github.com/unicredit/hbase-rdd-examples) on how to bulk load a TSV file from `Hdfs` to `HBase`